Zaneham/IBM-system360-LSP/README.md

 ## Contact

 Questions?
 Found an issue?
-Currently maintaining a System/360 codebase and need someone to understand what you're going through?
+Currently maintaining a System/360 codebase and need someone who understands that your production system predates the existence of most programming languages?

+zanehambly@gmail.com

-zanehambly@gmail.com - Response time faster than a batch job on a lightly loaded 360.
-Available for consultations about legacy systems, historical computing, and the peculiar satisfaction of maintaining code that is older than most programmers.
+Response time faster than a batch job on a lightly loaded 360.
+Available for consultations and/or a cuppa tea.
+Will discuss COBOL over biscuits.
+Can explain why your PL/I code does that thing it does.
+Speaks fluent hexadecimal dump.
+Has opinions about GOTO that may differ from yours but will keep them to himself if you're buying.

+Timezone: New Zealand (UTC+12/+13), which means I'm already living in your tomorrow.
+The future looks fine.
+Your legacy code is still running.

 ## Acknowledgements